Odoo vs ERPNext: Practical Comparison

 Support & Community

-- Odoo: A vast international community and thousands of partners, and a large amount of documentation.
+- Odoo: Large international community, thousands of partners, and extensive documentation.

-- ERPNext: Smaller community that is passionate, responsive forum and has strong documentation.
+- ERPNext: Smaller community, responsive forum, and strong documentation.

 - Cloudpepper (Odoo): Odoo-specific 24/7 support.